-> - Class I molar relationship.
-This is defined as the mesiobuccal cusp of the maxillary first molar occluding with the The same surface as ‘facial’ but technically only on posterior teeth. groove of the mandibular first molar.
+- Class I molar relationship.
+This is defined as the mesiobuccal cusp of the upper first molar occluding with the The same surface as ‘facial’ but technically only on posterior teeth. groove of the lower first molar.

-The ideal occlusion is important because it increases the odds of long term success or in other words, your teeth last longer with pain free joints.
-When in the ideal position, the teeth are able to not only function properly, but also better protect itself from overuse.
-Many people unknowingly grind their teeth, a condition known as bruxism.
-Since teeth are unique bones that do not regeneration, bruxism leads to a multitude of long term problems.
+The ideal occlusion is important because it increases the odds of long-term success of your teeth.
+In other words, your teeth last longer with pain-free joints.
+When in the ideal position, the teeth are able to not only function properly, but they also better protect themselves from overuse.
+Many people grind their teeth, a condition known as bruxism.
+Since teeth are unique bones that do not regenerate, bruxism leads to a multitude of long term problems.
 They can include:

 - Fracturing of teeth